zuplo/docs/docs/articles/going-live.md

 triggered in your test environment.

 For this reason, it is important to have an effective and easy rollback strategy in place.
-This is often easy to accomplish and most customers use a simple VIP swap that allows an easy configuration change.
+This is often easy to accomplish and most customers use a simple Virtual IP (VIP) swap that allows an easy configuration change.
+For instance, you could keep the DNS entry for your API pointing to your existing infrastructure and then use a VIP swap to switch traffic over to Zuplo.
+This allows you to quickly rollback by simply reverting the VIP swap.

 This is adequate for most situations.
-It is possible to also perform flighting, using a CDN like cloudflare to slowly shift the % of traffic going through your existing path over to Zuplo.
+It is possible to also perform flighting (sometimes referred to as canary testing, or gradual rollouts), using a traffic router to slowly shift the % of traffic going through your existing path over to Zuplo.
+How to shift traffic could be based on several factors including IP addresses, geolocation, customer profile, random sampling, special headers, etc.

 ## Audit Logging